Explaining to a non-teacher just how busy a job teaching is, well, that’s a challenging task.

 The huge bank of Teach Starter primary resources gives you a simple way to use high-quality teaching resources in your classroom without having to create your own each time.
-Once you’ve signed up for either a free or a premium Teach Starter account, you can use the Gallery function on our website to collect and collate the resources that are of the most value to you which is an #epictimesaver (!!).
+Once you’ve signed up for a Teach Starter account, you can use the Gallery function on our website to collect and collate the resources that are of the most value to you which is an #epictimesaver (!!).

 Grouping like tasks and working in short, scheduled chunks of time are additional teacher productivity techniques that we have explored in this post about the benefits of time-chunking and batching tasks.

 The strategy for a Not Urgent and Important task?
 SCHEDULE AND FOCUS.

 Distractions, interruptions, and low-value but required activities like responding to emails, or completing data entry (blerg!) can seem to fill up every spare moment of our day.
 Tasks in this category may include:

 - replying to unimportant emails

 - general interruptions

 - administrivia (the sometimes trivial, always time-consuming paperwork, data collection & memos)